When backgrounds become signals: neutrino interactions in xenon-based dark matter detectors: Results

 In principle one can consider many combinations of NSI parameters, however, in this work we restrict the analysis to a simplified scenario with only two nonzero NSI parameters, namely $\varepsilon_{ee}^{uV}$ and $\varepsilon_{ee}^{dV}$, also known as flavor-preserving scenario, which involves only the electronic neutrino flavor.
 Given that the NSI depend on the interaction of leptons with quarks, the $\nu$ES cross section is not affected by this type of new physics, and thus we only consider them in the \cenns data analyses.
-The obtained results at 90\% CL are shown in Fig.~\ref{fig:NSI}, together with those obtained from other CE$\nu$NS data~\cite{atzoricorona:2025ygn}, and their combination.
+The results obtained using the least-square function in Eq.~(\ref{chi2-NR}) are shown in Fig.~\ref{fig:NSI} at 90\% CL, together with those obtained from other CE$\nu$NS data~\cite{atzoricorona:2025ygn}, and their combination.
 In particular, combining \cenns data on different nuclei, it is possible to improve the constraints profiting from the different neutron and proton number combinations inside the nuclear weak charge.
-Currently, the contribution from solar neutrino data is only marginal, however, it is expected to become significant in the near future~\cite{Suliga:2020jfa,Beatty:2025bgq} and it will complement the future precision by artificial source experiments~\cite{AtzoriCorona:2025ibl}.\\ It is also interesting to investigate the scenario in which such novel interactions are generated by a light vector boson, often known as $Z'$, arising from a new gauge symmetry $U(1)'$.
+Currently, the contribution from solar neutrino data is only marginal, however, it is expected to become significant in the near future~\cite{Suliga:2020jfa,Beatty:2025bgq} and it will complement the future precision by artificial source experiments~\cite{AtzoriCorona:2025ibl,Chatterjee:2022mmu,COHERENT:2022nrm}.\\ A relevant detail to be addressed in solar neutrino NSI is whether and how they might impact the neutrino oscillation mechanism, the so-called effects in propagation, and not only on the detection.
+Here, we have neglected such effects, considering canonical neutrino oscillation probabilities~\cite{Borexino:2017fbd,PhysRevD.110.030001}.
+However, an estimation of such effect has been discussed in Refs.~\cite{Li:2024iij,AristizabalSierra:2024nwf}.
+In particular, our results are perfectly in agreement with those reported in Ref.~\cite{Li:2024iij} when no effect is considered on the propagation, while they are marginally broader than those where the effect is included.\\ It is also interesting to investigate the scenario in which such novel interactions are generated by a light vector boson, often known as $Z'$, arising from a new gauge symmetry $U(1)'$.
 In this case, the NSI parameters $\varepsilon$ take the typical form of a propagator~\cite{Cadeddu:2020nbr,AtzoriCorona:2022moj}.
-Depending on the specific $U(1)'$ model considered, the presence of a new light mediator may arise at tree-level or, if no direct coupling with all of the involved fermions is foreseen, at loop-level through kinetic mixing with the photon.
+Depending on the specific $U(1)'$ model considered, the presence of a new light mediator may arise at tree-level or, if no direct coupling with all of the involved fermions is foreseen, at loop-level through kinetic mixing with the photon, leading in general to a smaller effect with respect to the other popular light mediator models, such as the so-called B-L or universal models~\cite{AtzoriCorona:2022moj,Demirci:2023tui}.